paulopontesm/k8s-demo/README.md

 # K8s Demo

-This project can be used as a reference to deploy a simple flask application using:
+This project can be used as a reference to deploy a simple flask application running in AWS in Kubernetes.

+The stack for this example is the following:

 - [Docker](https://docs.docker.com/get-started/)
 - A [Kubernetes](https://kubernetes.io/docs/setup/) "cluster" running in a [Ubuntu](https://ubuntu.com/) machine with [Microk8s](https://microk8s.io/#get-started) on [AWS EC2](https://aws.amazon.com/pt/ec2/)